arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/20-outage4.md

-Congrats, we made it alive
+Congrats, we made it alive!

+If you have time left, feel free to continue with the advanced scenarios!